WeiJiaFiona/JoD_Fully_Automated_Condylar_Remodeling_Evaluation/README.md

 * **Data Preparation**
   * Put your dataset into the folder 'data'.
-  * The data names should be formulated into
+  * The data structure should be formulated into
     ```
     code/data/
     ├── 1